 Instagram for beginners

-About a year ago Maureen van Beek showed me in 3 minutes how Instagram works and I’d like to do the same for you.
+In 2014 Maureen van Beek showed me in 3 minutes how Instagram works and I’d like to do the same for you.
 Ever since I have been keeping my ‘photodiary’ on Instagram.
-I am becoming more and more addicted, get inspiration from the pics and people, get more pleasure from taking photo’s and got to almost 600 followers.
+I am becoming more and more addicted, get inspiration from the pics and people, get more pleasure from taking photo’s and got to around 3500 followers.

 Some people choose 1 theme, one style or mix various ones.
 Choose whatever suits you best.
 As ‘digital nomad’ and ‘no excuses lady’ my life is a source of inspiration for many, so I can post almost anything.
 When I am visiting Bali, my followers enjoy the abundance of colors.
 From Amsterdam I post the cosy cafe I just discovered or something about the workshop I am teaching.